rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 -  **Aliases** - Manage your company's alias addresses.
 -  **Group Lists** - Email a large number of people by assigning them to a group list.
 -  **Filter Settings** - Control spam handling settings for users or the entire domain.
 For more information, see the following **Spam** section.
--  **Mobile Sync** - Enable your mobile devices to handle mail and PIM data (for example, Contacts and Calendars), which syncs to Rackspace Webmail.
+-  **Mobile Sync** - Enable your mobile devices to handle mail and Personal Information Management (PIM) data (for example, Contacts and Calendars), which syncs to Rackspace Webmail.

 #### Hosted email spam